 When you attend one of the cardiology technologist schools, you will develop skills that will enable you to help extend and improve people's lives through stronger and healthier hearts.
 You will learn how to perform diagnostic tests for cardiac patients.
 You will be able to administer and understand electrocardiogram (EKG) and exercise tolerance tests.
 You will also become familiar with holter monitoring and telemetry reports.

-When you begin your career as a Cardiology Technologist, you will work under the direction and supervision of a Cardiac Surgeon or other cardiac health professional.
-Your goal will be to assist him or her and help provide the best diagnosis and treatment possible for the cardiac patient.
+As a cardiology technologist, you can work under the direction and supervision of a cardiac surgeon or other cardiac health professional.
+Your goal will be to assist him or her and help provide the best diagnosis and treatment possible for the patient.
 You will be able to offer your expert support in hospital, clinic, and other health care environments.